budgetdevv/JITBugRepro/README.md

 - `Services.GetRequiredService<InvitesModule>().OnReady()` contains a foreach loop that writes into a `NonBlocking.ConcurrentDictionary`.
 The write happens after an `await`, which might also be responsible for the weird behavior

 - This bug seems to be caused by tiered compilation ( GDB mentioned TC and threadpool thread )

+This is now a live issue @ https://github.com/dotnet/runtime/issues/76051